FueledbyJordan/jordanmurray_xyz/content/reflections/getting-started-datastar-go.md

+---
-# Getting Started with Datastar and Go
+title: "Getting Started with Datastar and Go"
+author: "Jordan Murray"
+published_at: 2025-11-30T00:00:00Z
+excerpt: "Learn how to build modern, reactive web applications using Datastar and Go."
+tags:
+  - go
+  - datastar
+  - web development
+---

 Datastar is a lightweight framework for building reactive web applications.
 When combined with Go's powerful backend capabilities, you can create fast, modern web applications with minimal JavaScript.